Lead your organization to embrace Business Agility and Lean thinking

-Big organizational changes require vision and a steady hand.
-To implement a successful Lean-Agile SAFe® transformation, become a leading agent for change as a SAFe® 5 Program Consultant (SPC).
-Take responsibility for setting up the new organizational structure, enabling your enterprise to succeed in a disruptive marketplace.
-Train teams, help colleagues and get the organization moving in the right direction, by following the Implementing SAFe course.
+Getting organizations to embrace change takes vision, knowledge and a steady hand.
+Learn how to initiate and lead a successful Lean-Agile SAFe® transformation as a SAFe® 5 Program Consultant (SPC).
+Lead others in setting up new organizational networks, enabling your enterprise to thrive in a disruptive marketplace.
+Train teams, build Agile Release Trains and help colleagues to get the organization moving, when you complete Implementing SAFe.

 This four-day Implementing SAFe course will teach you how to lead a Lean-Agile transformation by leveraging the practices and principles of the Scaled Agile Framework (SAFe®), as well as the five core competencies of the Lean Enterprise.
 For those of us already working with Lean/Agile on a daily basis, this program provides you with a deeper understanding of its principles and practices.